cory-weller/NIA_Hackathon_RNAseq/README.md

 you are on the NIH network OR connected to NIHVPN.

 # Connecting to Biowulf on a mac
 For connecting on a Mac, you can use the built-in terminal app.
-From the terminal, run the command
+From the terminal, run the following command (replacing your own ID instead of `computingid`):
 ```bash
 ssh computingid@biowulf.nih.gov
 ```